nitin12384/nbot/README.md

 A python chatbot for discord, based on pattern matching of predefined responsed, saved in a file.

+# !!!
+Code is not working currently.
+Will be updated soon.

 # requirements

 To use this bot you need to have